tcowton/plume_modification/README.md

 # plume_modification

-These scripts relate to a plume and mixing model for glacial fjords, created as part of a manuscript under prepartion.
-They will be made publically available upon publication.
+These scripts relate to a plume and mixing model for glacial fjords, created as part of a the paper:

+Cowton T, D Slater & M Inall (2023).
+Subglacial-discharge plumes drive widespread subsurface warming in northwest Greenland’s fjords.
+Geophysical Research Letters (accepted July 2023).

 The script workflow_example.m runs through the functions required to calculate subglacial-discharge plume fluxes and water fractions for a given fjord and year based CTD and